-District reached a resolution agreement in September 2019, creating actionable obligations and reporting requirements through 2023 for the District, of which failure to comply will lead to judicial proceedings or administrative enforcement.200
+possesses the authority to enforce Title IX's affirmative remedy of withholding federal funding to schools that fail to comply with Title IX; it did so notably in 2018 by withholding millions of dollars in federal grant money from Chicago Public Schools District (the District) for Title IX violations.
+OCR and the District reached a resolution agreement in September 2019, creating actionable obligations and reporting requirements through 2023 for the District, of which failure to comply would lead to judicial proceedings or administrative enforcement.